vicinityh2020/vicinity-agent/README.md

 infrastructure-id=internal object id
 adapter-id=adapter for this object
 ```
+The request parameter **oid** specifies the VICINITY oid of object, to which channel this subscription applies.

-In this case, thee request must contain the header with key **infrastructure-id**, which specifies the internal object,
+The request must contain the header with key **infrastructure-id**, which specifies the internal object,
 that will listen to this channel.

 **adapter-id** header is optional, if using single adapter, but is **mandatory**, if using **multiple adapters** or Adapter explicitly provides it.

+The body of this request must be empty.

 Agent translates this request into proper GTW API call, using credentials for object with **infrastructure-id**.

 ## Event management